rooftopcellist/tower-export/import-export.md

 ### Import Resources

+Configure tower-cli for your new AWX host as shown earlier.
 Import from a JSON file named assets.json

 ```
 $ tower-cli send assets.json